The entire book appears at this link with chapters added after appearing online:

 Armor’s does not bother looking.
 How mundane.

-followed by loud horn honking behind in his wake.
+He simply cuts over, followed by loud horn honking behind his wake.

 Tyger glances over his shoulder, momentarily glimpsing an